Ralph Lauren did not invent preppy America.

 He invented one of its most durable fantasies.

 That distinction matters.
-Lauren was never only making shirts, ties, jackets, or furniture.
-He was building a visual country, one stitched together from East Coast privilege, Western romance, English aristocratic codes, old Hollywood polish, and immigrant desire.
-The clothes worked because they let customers buy not just fabric, but placement inside a story.
+Lauren was making shirts, ties, jackets, and furniture while building a visual country, one stitched together from East Coast privilege, Western romance, English aristocratic codes, old Hollywood polish, and immigrant desire.
+The clothes worked because they let customers buy fabric and placement inside a story.

 Few designers have sold aspiration with greater discipline.